12 Feb Color Theory in Portrait Photography

 COLOR ON COLOR

 Recently I did a fun shoot with Victoria a Class of 2018 Senior who is looking into becoming a model and actress.
 With my ‘portfolio development package’ add-ons clients can get their Senior Portraits and upgrade to an editorial session day as well.
-Victoria’s bubbly personality and fierce blue eyes made her PERFECT for this pink on pink look!
+As you can see above, Victoria’s bubbly personality and fierce blue eyes made her PERFECT for this pink on pink look!
 Would I recommend this for a regular senior session?
 Absolutely not!
 But in commercial photography you can push the envelope.
 Hair, Makeup & Bow prop by the incredible Styles By Matt

 Why COLOR ON COLOR works

 Check out this Valentine shoot with Chrissy!
 Another fun one with Styles By Matt doing Hair & Makeup.
-Color on color works so well in photography because it’s pleasing to the eye.
+As you can see, Color on color works so well in photography because it’s pleasing to the eye.
 I think back to my childhood and some of my favorite cartoons were color coordinated.
 Like all of the Sprites in Rainbow Brite and the Deck of Cards March scene in Alice In Wonderland.
 There is an automatic comfort that comes with order and organization.
 Color on color does not always have to mean BRIGHT though…

 Grey on Grey and Black on Black creates a mood.
 Ashlyn had silver hair, and the gray skirt but its still pops!
 Whereas with Juanita we wanted the focus to be on her beautiful face and lines to show off her model shape.